Stag’s Leap Wine Cellars

 The end of summer means work in the vineyard office also increases.
 The vineyard crew swells from a group of seven who work year round pruning and cultivating, to thirty-nine workers organized into four crews.
 The crews get a refresher course in safety, a high priority for Stag’s Leap Wine Cellars, starting with proper use of the specialized shears for removing the grape clusters from the vine, reminders on handling heavy loads, and guidelines for operating the tractors.

 Once harvest starts, about seventy percent of the picking is done at night.
-The cool night air allows the acids formed in the grapes to rebound to their optimum levels for harvesting.
+The cool night air in the Napa Valley allows the acids formed in the grapes to rebound to their optimum levels for harvesting.
 Kirk is there every night with the workers keeping an eye on the pace of the harvest and overseeing the action.
 Typically a Stag’s Leap Wine Cellars shift starts at 2:00 am and runs until mid-morning depending on the amount of grapes identified as ready to pick.

 Each crew is trailed by two tractors – one pulling the plastic bins, or gondolas, to collect the grape clusters and another towing a lighting rig to illuminate the row.
 Each tractor pulls a trailer holding three gondolas.
 Each gondola can hold up to half a ton of grapes with each member of the crew picking the equivalent of 2-3 bins per shift.
 Filled gondolas are weighed and loaded on to flat bed trucks to be delivered to the production area of the winery.
 By mid-morning the vineyard crew’s work is done for the day.